Jim Pattison: Early life and education

-Career
+Business career

-During a break from University in summer 1948, Pattison was selling cars at Richmond Motors in BC, although his primary duty was washing cars.
+In the summer of 1948, while taking a break from his studies, Pattison was employed at Richmond Motors in the southern Vancouver suburb of Richmond, British Columbia.
+Although he was primarily responsible for washing cars, his job also involved selling them.
 In summer 1949, he worked for Kingsway, a used car dealer in Vancouver.
 "I worked there all summer and then [my boss] gave me a car to drive to university.
-So I then started to sell used cars at UBC," Pattison told a reporter.
+So, I then started to sell used cars at UBC," Pattison told a reporter.

-By 1961, using his sales skills, he was able to persuade a Royal Bank manager to lend him $40,000, significantly more than the branch's lending limit, to open a Pontiac dealership on Main Street near his elementary school.
+In 1961 he was able to persuade a Royal Bank manager to lend him $40,000, significantly more than the branch's lending limit, to open a Pontiac dealership on Main Street near his children's elementary school.
 To complete the funding, he also sold his house, assigned the cash surrender value of his life insurance policy to General Motors and took a loan from GM for $190,000 for preferred shares in the company.
-A quarter-century later, he was selling more cars than anyone else in Western Canada.
+25 years later, he was selling more cars than anyone else in Western Canada.

 His company owned 25 car dealerships as of March 2018, Peterbilt truck dealerships, Overwaitea Foods, Save-On-Foods, Quality Foods, Ripley's Believe It or Not!, Guinness World Records, and radio and TV stations in British Columbia, Alberta, Saskatchewan, and Manitoba.
 Pattison entered the media business when he bought Vancouver AM radio station CJOR with five partners.
 The Broadcast Group was Canada’s largest western-based radio and TV company in 2018, with 43 radio stations and three TV stations.
 Pattison Agriculture is the second-largest John Deere dealer in Canada, with 19 locations in Saskatchewan and Manitoba.